joezuntz/cosmosis-doc/reference/standard_library/stop.rst

      - You can do what you want with this file.

-"Use this module to enter the python debugger at the desired point in a cosmosis module list."
+Use this module to enter the python debugger at the desired point in a cosmosis module list.

 Assumptions
 -----------

- -
+None

 Setup Parameters
 ----------------

-No parameters
+None

 Input values
 ----------------

-No inputs
+None

 Output values
 ----------------

-No outputs
+None